Below we’ve got a list of frequently asked questions for Contractors and Industry Educators about our Benefect cleaners and disinfectants.

 - No styrene plastic, such as foam seals or other parts (styrene is a low-quality plastic, like a CD case or Styrofoam & has poor chemical resistance).

 - The neck needs to fit into a 2” hole.

 Check with your preferred Restoration Distributor to see if they have a particular brand that they recommend.

 Yes, the Benefect Broad Spectrum Disinfectant label states to shake before applying - but there are no efficacy concerns, or we would not still be in business after 20 years.
 Plus we would never have passed the strict Health Canada approval process in the first place.

 - Benefect’s efficacy is proven (DIN 02242474).

 - Our efficacy has been rigorously scrutinized & reconfirmed repeatedly by independent 3rd parties.
 This is the purpose behind the Health Canada registration process, plus Health Canada randomly re-tests products, plus we are required to confirm activity on every batch before we can even release them for sale, plus over 20 years of clearance passes on restoration jobs provides real-life proof.

 - Lots of products require a shake, especially natural ones - like ketchup needs a good shake to mix in that little bit of water that always separates out, but it doesn’t have “an issue”.

-- Our Thyme Oil is appropriately dispersed throughout the product to meet all our efficacy claims & always has been.
+- Our proprietary botanical active ingredient is appropriately dispersed throughout the product to meet all our efficacy claims & always has been.

 - Small components of some of the essential oils we use, which are not essential to the product being effective, don’t mix as well in water & naturally rise.
 The shake ensures consistent fragrance throughout & avoids the use of solvents.